apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 4274K](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

 Cannot invoke function `<functionName>` because the parameter named `<parameterName>` is required, but the function call did not supply a value.
-Please update the function call to supply an argument value (either positionally or by name) and retry the query again.
+Please update the function call to supply an argument value (either positionally at index `<index>` or by name) and retry the query again.

 ### REQUIRES_SINGLE_PART_NAMESPACE